richardios275/fe2io-python/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 (C) Crazyblox Ltd 2023